Malcolm Mercer

-Major-General Malcolm Smith Mercer (17 September 1859 – 3 June 1916) was a Canadian general, barrister and art patron who practiced law in Toronto and led the Canadian Contingent, then later the 3rd Canadian Division, during the first two years of the First World War before he was killed in action at Mount Sorrel in Belgium.
-Mercer was an experienced Canadian Militia commander and had demonstrated a great flair with training and organising the raw Canadian recruits during the opening months of the war.
+Major-General Malcolm Smith Mercer (17 September 1859 – 3 June 1916) was a Canadian general, barrister and art patron who practised law in Toronto and led the Canadian Contingent, then later the 3rd Canadian Division, during the first two years of the First World War before he was killed in action at Mount Sorrel in Belgium.
+Mercer was an experienced Canadian Militia commander and had demonstrated a great flair with training and organizing the raw Canadian recruits during the opening months of the war.
 He also demonstrated courage under fire, visiting the front lines on numerous occasions at the height of battle and personally directing his forces in the face of poison gas attacks and heavy shellfire.

 Mercer remains the most senior Canadian officer ever to die in combat and was unfortunate to be killed at the opening engagement of the largest battle of his career, when he was trapped by shellfire during a front line reconnaissance and overrun during the subsequent German attack.
 The division Mercer created and trained remained one of the best units of the Canadian Expeditionary Force under his successor Louis Lipsett and Mercer was remembered by the men under his command, many of whom attended his funeral in the aftermath of the Battle of Mount Sorrel.

 Early years

-Mercer was born in September 1859 in Etobicoke, a small town to the west of Toronto in Ontario, Canada.
-He was the third of nine children to Thomas and Mary Mercer and was raised in Delmer and St Catharines.
+Mercer was born in September 1859 in Etobicoke, a small town to the west of Toronto in Canada West.
+He was the third of nine children to Thomas and Mary Mercer and was raised in Delmer and St. Catharines.
 During his childhood he was educated at local schools and worked on the family farm before enrolling at the University of Toronto in 1881 to study philosophy.
 He graduated in 1885 and turned his attention to law, being called to the bar three years later.
-He established a practice in Toronto and had several partners, forming a highly successful but discreet firm which he managed until 1914.
+He established a practice in Toronto and had several partners, forming a highly successful but discreet firm, which he managed until 1914.
 Mercer never married or had children and reportedly he was "quiet and unobtrusive.
 He avoided publicity, moved little in society and in his legal practice preferred to keep his clients out of court, if he could."

 During his years in the law, Mercer used his substantial income to support the arts and amassed a large art collection including many pieces by Carl Ahrens, of whom Mercer was a close friend and admirer.
 This art collection was auctioned off in 1925 and was found to contain a selection of art, porcelain, sculpture and antique furniture from around the globe.
 Mercer was also a keen amateur painter himself and was also an excellent sportsman who represented Canada and the Canadian Militia in shooting contests both at home and in Britain.